abebus/abebus/README.md

 ## About me

-I'm a Python web developer passionate about code performance and developer experience.
-While I work primarily with Python, I also explore Cython, C++, and Go.
+Python developer passionate about code performance and developer experience.

-If something can be leaner or faster, I chase it.

-I value AI as a tool— like linters or LSPs— but I'm skeptical of AI agents and similar trends.

-I build for humans, and I want to make code better for developers everywhere.

 ## About me, to know me better
 <details>